 Conclusion

-The Sigma 60mm F2.8 offers solid sharpness, AF, and an incredibly low cost.
-It’s a great option for photographers on an extreme budget who want to get a respectable tight focal length lens without spending a lot of money.
+The Sigma 60mm F2.8 offers solid sharpness, AF, and an incredibly low price tag.
+It’s a fabulous option for photographers on an extreme budget who want to get a respectable tight focal length lens without spending a lot of money.

-If you’re interested in picking it up yourself, I’ll leave purchase links below (pssst, buy used).
-Thanks for reading!
+If you’re interested in picking it up yourself, I’ll leave purchase links below.